wp-plugins/music-store/readme.txt

 *   Valid to: Last day of discounting.
 *   Promotional text: Text for promote the discounts.

-The column on the right includes a form to enter the collection�s genre.
+The column on the right includes a form to enter the collection’s genre.

 **Publishing the Music Store**